opennms-forge/onms-k8s-poc/README.md

   --update-addons=GcpFilestoreCsiDriver=ENABLED
 ```

-Optionally, for testing purposes, use the following script to initialize all the dependencies within Kubernetes (including `cert-manager`):
+It is advised to have the dependencies outside this Kubernetes cluster, but for testing purposes, you can use `start-dependencies.sh` to initialize all the dependencies in Kubernetes with a basic configuration (including `cert-manager`).

+If you use `start-dependencies.sh`, you will need to edit `dependencies/kafka.yaml` first and set the bootstrap and broker hostnames for Kafka to match your cluster names.
+You can then use the following script to initialize the dependencies for testing:

 ```bash
 ./start-dependencies.sh
 ```

-> It is advised to have the dependencies outside Kubernetes.

-If you're planning to have dedicated UI instances, create the Storage Class in Google Cloud, using `onms-share` as the name of the `StorageClass`:
+If you're planning to have dedicated UI instances or are using the default RRD storage for time series (not Cortex), create the Storage Class in Google Cloud, using `onms-share` as the name of the `StorageClass`:

 ```bash
 ./create-storageclass.sh gke onms-share